 An investigation from the Gambling Commission found that in a period of just less than two years (November 2014 until August 2016) William Hill breach anti-money laundering and social responsibility failures.

-It was found the senior management had not mitigated risk, nor did they have the right amount of staff to ensure the policies for anti-money laundering and social responsibility were effective.
+It was assessed that management had not mitigated risk, nor did they have the right amount of staff to ensure policies for anti-money laundering and social responsibility were effective.

 Examples Of Failings By William Hill